 Where does the score's vegetation data come from?
 ESA WorldCover, a 10-metre resolution global satellite land cover product.
 We measure tree, shrub and grass cover around the address directly rather than inferring fuel from building density.

 Does the score check the official map in every state?
-In every state and territory except the NT, yes, live.
+In every state and territory except the NT, yes.
+For most of those states the check runs against our own copy of the state's published overlay dataset rather than a call to the state service at that moment, and the response says which basis answered.
 The NT publishes no bushfire-prone overlay we can access, so NT scores rely on the vegetation and slope signals and say so explicitly instead of scoring as if the overlay were clear.
-Queensland's official layer is a 2017-vintage dataset, and the response names it, vintage included.
+Queensland's official layer is a 2017-vintage dataset.

 Check any address free on the map, or read the full methodology and honest limitations on the bushfire score page.